WZZ1998/learngit_wzz/readme.txt

 Changing new branch is very quick and easy.
 Further test of branch function!
 A bug is fixed here.
-Here is always the tb branch, and the branch is just marching.
+Here is always the sub tb branch, and the branch is just marching.